 Your search audience is based entirely on how a user's search relates to the keywords you're targeting.
 So, you're inevitably catching these users at a time when they're actively shopping, researching, or considering.
 (That's what makes this a high-intent platform.)

-You can also reach certain pre-built and custom-built audiences using Google Ads through the Google Display Network (a lower-intent Google Ads network) or on YouTube.
+You can also reach certain pre-built and custom-built audiences using Google Ads through the Google Display Network (a lower-intent Google Ads network) or on YouTube

-The Display Network will show ads to users as they browse various websites within this network.
+The Google Display Network will show ads to users as they browse various websites within this network.
 Your YouTube ads will show on YouTube videos, in YouTube search results, or on certain websites.

 Because people browsing in the Display Network or on Youtube aren't actively searching for something you offer (and instead are members of an audience based on what machine learning has determined they're interested in), the intent here is much less refined.

-Google Ads has three total basic ad formats available: search ads, display (image) ads, and video ads (hosted with Youtube, which we’ll talk about in a separate section).
+Google Ads has three total basic ad formats available: Search ads, display (image) ads, and video ads (hosted with YouTube, which we'll talk about in a separate section).

-In the example below, if one of your keywords is “red high heeled shoes,” your search ad might show on the Google search engine results page (SERP) when someone types that into the search bar.
+In the example below, if one of your keywords is “red high-heeled shoes,” your search ad might show on the Google search engine results page (SERP) when someone types that into the search bar.

 On the other hand, a display ad is an image ad that may show up in the headers, footers, margins, or as pop-ups on Display Network websites.